Research Agent

 How It Works

-The agent is configured with the search and fetch tools from opentine.tools.web.
+The agent is configured with the search and fetch tools from opentine.tools.search and opentine.tools.web.
 The system prompt guides the agent through a structured research workflow.
 The max_steps=30 limit prevents runaway execution.

-Every step the agent takes — searching, fetching, thinking, responding — is recorded in the run tree.
+Every step the agent takes — searching, fetching, thinking, responding — is recorded in the run graph.
 After completion, the run is saved to a .tine file.

 Running It